-What Is Photonics? ( + How to Start a Career In It)
+What is Photonics? ( + How to Start a Career in it)

 An overview of photonics and photonics career paths.
 Learn how to get a job in photonics with this article.

-Photonics is the science and technological application of light particles or photons.
+Photonics is the science and technological application of light waves.
 Photonics can also describe the study of any other radiant energy whose quantum is a photon.
 A “quantum” is the smallest measurable unit of a physical property.
 For example, a quantum of light is a photon, while a quantum of electricity is an electron.
-Photonics focuses on generating, detecting, transmitting, and manipulating light in situations where its particle (photon) nature is essential.
+Photonics focuses on the generation, detection, transmission, and manipulation of light in situations where its particle (photon) nature is essential.

-Optics is often used interchangeably with photonics, but they have distinct meanings.
+The term optics is often used interchangeably with photonics, but they have distinct meanings.
 Optics is a broad branch of physics.
-It studies the general behaviour and properties of light, vision, and perception.
+It studies the general behaviour and properties of light, as well as vision and perception.
 Photonics is a subcategory of optics that focuses on the science and technology of photons.

 Photonics is very closely related to quantum optics.
 Quantum optics is the study of light wherein its particle, or quantum nature, is essential.
 The difference between these two disciplines is mainly technological.
 Quantum optics tend to be more theoretical.
 In contrast, photonics applies quantum optics concepts to discover and design practical applications.

-Photonics industries are incredibly diverse because light-based technologies are highly prevalent in modern life.
+Photonics industries are extremely diverse because light-based technologies are highly prevalent in modern life.
 For example, photonics enabled the invention of fibre optics for internet and data transmission.
 Fibre optic lines transmit pulses of light that receptors interpret as data to share with connected devices.
-Photons act as carriers, transferring information along glass fibres approximately 1/10 the size of human hair.
+Photons act as a sort of mail carrier, transferring the information along glass fibres that are approximately 1/10 the size of a human hair.
 The list below contains a few more examples of photonics applications in everyday life.

-Night vision: Night vision is integral for security, surveillance, and imaging.
-It is used in image intensification processes, automobiles, and military gear.

-Brain imaging: Brain imaging is vital for surgical procedures besides diagnostics.
-Light-based technologies in medical imaging include positron emission tomography (PET), functional magnetic resonance imaging (fMRI), and functional near-infrared spectroscopy (fNIRS).
+According to a 2016 report by Photons Canada, the Canadian photonics industry already employed 25,000 people at that time [1].
+In addition to private growth in the photonics industry, the Government of Canada announced $90 million in funding to the Canadian Photonics Fabrication Centre (CPFC) in 2022.
+This is in hopes to “solidify Canada’s role as a global leader in photonics [2].”

 Designing photonics equipment such as optical fibres